Depression And Workers’ Compensation

 What Kind of Workplace Injuries Can Lead to Depression?

 In truth, any kind of workplace injury could lead to depression.
 In the study above, the participants had all suffered some sort of musculoskeletal injury that kept them out of work for five days or more.
+The researchers focused only on individuals who had not been diagnosed with depression by a doctor in the year leading up to their injury.

 People who suffer from traumatic brain injuries (TBIs) may also experience depression as a consequence of their injuries.
 This could be due to direct damage to the brain or from the limitations that the injury caused, such as the loss of mobility, memory loss, or other cognitive impairments.

 South Carolinians who suffer job injuries that are career-ending, require long-term hospitalization, or result in permanent disabilities are also prone to depression.
-High-stress jobs also are associated with high rates of depression.
+High-stress jobs are also associated with high rates of depression.

 Filing a S.C.
 Workers’ Compensation Claim for Depression